Second Seminole War: The Army retreats, Governor Call tries his hand

 April 1836 did not go well for the Army.
 Seminoles attacked a number of forts, including Camp Cooper in the Cove, Fort Alabama on the Hillsborough River north of Fort Brooke, Fort Barnwell near Volusia, and Fort Drane itself.
 The Seminoles also burned the sugar works on Clinch's plantation.
 After that, Clinch resigned his commission and left the territory.
 Fort Alabama was abandoned in late April.
 In late May, Fort King was also abandoned.
 In June the soldiers in a blockhouse on the Withlacoochee were rescued after being besieged by the Seminoles for 48 days.
 On July 23, 1836, Seminoles attacked the Cape Florida lighthouse, severely wounding the assistant keeper in charge, killing his assistant, and burning the lighthouse.
 The lighthouse was not repaired until 1846.
+Fort Drane and Fort Defiance successfully drove Seminoles away in early June, each using a single artillery piece in support of troops charging Seminoles.

-Fort Drane was abandoned in July because of illness, with five out of seven officers and 140 men on the sick list.
-The Army was suffering terribly from illness; at the time summer in Florida was called the sickly season.
+The Army was suffering terribly from illness; at the time summer in Florida was called the "sickly season".
+On July 14, Fort Drane was abandoned because of illness, with five out of seven officers and 140 men on the sick list.
+Troops and supplies from the abandoned fort were sent to Fort Defiance, less than 10 mi away.
+Seminoles attacked the convoy before it could reach Fort Defiance, and the convoy was only able to reach its goal after troops from Fort Defiance arrived to support them.
 By the end of August, Fort Defiance, on the edge of the Alachua Prairie, was also abandoned.
 Seeing that the war promised to be long and expensive, Congress appropriated another US$1.5 million, and allowed volunteers to enlist for up to a year.